-To promote your client's business, the real value of content can only be realized through effective delivery and distribution.
+To promote your business, the real value of content can only be realized through effective delivery and distribution.
 While fresh, quality content is the basic foundation of your marketing plan, nothing is more important than building a solid community that consumes and shares it.

 If there’s a disconnect between content and a plan for its successful distribution, you won’t realize the full potential of the content.
-Effective delivery of content involves a combination of public relations, editorial visibility, networking with others in your client's industry, link networking and individual link solicitations, and social media.
+Effective delivery of content involves a combination of public relations, editorial visibility, networking with others in your industry, link networking and individual link solicitations, and social media.

 Design Your Environment For A/B Tests

 For today’s business, creating quality content that adapts to changing conditions of the marketplace is critical for success.
 Make sure the content evolves to generate higher profits by having multiple A/B tests running as you experiment with the following:

 - Type of content

 A/B testing will give you an accurate account of what drives customers’ behavior and gets them to act.